Kāpiti Gateway Centre

-There is provision for retail activity in the Gateway centre, as it is envisaged that people will be able to purchase tickets for Kāpiti Island tours.
-In the future, additional complementary tourism businesses such as bike hire might also operate from the site.
+There is provision for retail activity in the Gateway centre.
+It is envisaged that people will be able to purchase tickets for Kāpiti Island tours.
+A gift shop, focussing on locally-sourced, high-quality artisan style products, would also form part of the operation.
+In the future, additional complementary tourism businesses such as bike or waka hire might also operate from the site.
 This would also be classed as retail activity.

 This project aims to enhance and grow the retail offering that already exists in the area, by creating a stronger connection between the beach and the shops to better facilitate the movement of people through the area.

 Price Waterhouse Coopers (PwC) independently reviewed the operating model and recommended three “viable” options for Council to consider.
 Incorporating all costs, their assessment was that the three options would break-even within five to six years, with a total deficit (cost to ratepayers) over the five to six years of between $302,000 and $349,000.

 The Gateway design will tell the stories of our deep cultural heritage both on the proposed site and for Kāpiti Island.
 The conservation story for the Island is also significant.
 It will use digital technology to showcase the many activities and places you can visit in our district.

 The Gateway visitor centre will improve access to information about things to do in our district, but it will not operate as an i-SITE.
 You will not be able to make bookings for accommodation, travel or activities at the Gateway visitor centre, with the exception of booking a trip to Kāpiti Island.